Indian Beauty: Production

-The producer and director of the film, Shanti Kumar, selected Collin and Sai Rao (granddaughter of Anjali) for the lead roles along with Manish Dayal.
+The producer and director of the film, Shanti Kumar, selected Collin and Sai Rao (the granddaughter of Anjali Devi) for the lead roles, along with Manish Dayal.
 The film was released in the United States under the title On the Other Side.
-The film was selected as the best movie of the year 2007 at Harlem International Film Festival New York.
+The film was selected as the best movie of the year 2007 at the Harlem International Film Festival in New York.

 Soundtrack

 The songs are composed by Joy Kelvin.

-Critical reception

-The film received average reviews from the critics.

-Now Running wrote, "On the whole an enjoyable fare that is bound to be helpful to people justifying their cross cultural marriages."

-One India wrote: "It is a film worth watching by one and all.
-However, the commercial values in the film are a little less.
-But a film that could be watched together by the entire family."